Haito4/Haito4.github.io/content/docs/Documentation/documentationp2.md

 Following this same mindset, I also structured the source code to include a unique header file for each scene’s GUI elements.
 By implementing these techniques, isolating the source of particular errors became much easier, and allowed for easier codebase navigability.

 #### Debugging Output Statements
 When errors arose, their corresponding messages were not always of great help.
-To solve these, I would make use of debug output statements to find out where exactly things were going wrong.
+To solve these, I would make use of debug output statements - lines of code that create a console output - to find out where exactly things were going wrong.

 ![](img/p2/debuggingoutput.png)